it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Data_Confidentiality_Requirements.md

 Method: Copy

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 1.6.7
-- Use Only Standardized and Extensively Reviewed Encryption Algorithms - Use only standardized and extensively reviewed encryption algorithms.
+- Use Only Standardized and Extensively Reviewed Encryption Algorithms - Use only standardized and extensively reviewed encryption algorithms that are validated by trusted third parties, such as NIST.

 [AMW: Title and description are the same]
+[pl: in my defense, that's how it is in the Controls :p]

 >Use standard libraries available from reputable sources instead of developing your own cryptographic solutions.